Nintendo & Genki Confidential Settlement: Switch 2 Leaks & IP

 The Nature of a Confidential Settlement

-The resolution of the dispute between Genki and Nintendo through a "confidential settlement" is a common legal mechanism used to resolve disagreements outside of public court proceedings.
+The resolution of the dispute between Genki and Nintendo through a "confidential settlement" by September 2025 was a common legal mechanism used to resolve disagreements outside of public court proceedings.
 In such an agreement, both parties come to terms on a resolution, but the specific details of that agreement, including any financial compensation, specific concessions, or future obligations, are not disclosed to the public.
 This approach offers several advantages for both the plaintiff (Nintendo, in this context) and the defendant (Genki).

 Implications for Third-Party Accessory Manufacturers